In the previous tutorial you displayed related data; in this tutorial

 Adding an Edit Page for Instructors

-entity, which means you must handle the following situations:- If the user clears the office assignment and it originally had a value, you must remove and delete the
+When you edit an instructor record, you want to be able to update the instructor's office assignment.
+TheInstructor entity has a one-to-zero-or-one relationship with the OfficeAssignment entity, which means you must handle the following situations:- If the user clears the office assignment and it originally had a value, you must remove and delete the

-entity. - If the user enters an office assignment value and it originally was empty, you must create a new
+OfficeAssignmententity. - If the user enters an office assignment value and it originally was empty, you must create a new

-entity. - If the user changes the value of an office assignment, you must change the value in an existing
+OfficeAssignmententity. - If the user changes the value of an office assignment, you must change the value in an existing

-method:public ActionResult Edit(int id) { Instructor instructor = db.Instructors.Find(id); ViewBag.InstructorID = new SelectList(db.OfficeAssignments, "InstructorID",
+HttpGet Edit method:public ActionResult Edit(int id) { Instructor instructor = db.Instructors.Find(id); ViewBag.InstructorID = new SelectList(db.OfficeAssignments, "InstructorID",

 "Location", instructor.InstructorID); return View(instructor); }The scaffolded code here isn't what you want.
 It's setting up data for a drop-down list, but you what you need is a text box.
 Replace this method with the following code: